cash stack icon

 Savers who are willing to lock their money away for a longer period could consider a five-year fixed rate ISA.
 While they may pay lower rates than shorter-term ISAs, the rate is guaranteed for five years which can be appealing to savers unsure about the direction of interest rates in the future.

-See our charts below to compare the best five-year fixed rate cash ISAs.
+Moneyfactscompare.co.uk has been providing comparison charts to the public for 25 years; use our chart below to compare the best five-year fixed rate ISAs.

 Advertisement